AleksManolow/ASP.NET-Core-Book-Shop/README.md

     - Normal users can Read, Add to favorites and Buy all books on the site.
 They can to become a manager by entering their phone number.
 4. **Unkown User**
     - Unregistered users can view all books.
 They can also view book sales statistics by genre.

+##  :electric_plug: Installation
+To access the project, download the project's zip file and open it with Visual Studio or another IDE.
+Ensure you have SQL Server Management Studio (SMSS) installed.
+Add a connection string to the "Manage Secrets JSON".
+This step will change once the application is deployed.
+Create initial migration via the "package manager Control" to see the test data.
+You can use the following commands:

+**Add-Migration initial**

+**Update-Database**

+##  :key: Credentials
+Those users are seeded into the DB once the initial migration is applied.
+ - Admin User:

+   -- UserName: admin@bookshop.bg

+   -- Password: Admin123456

+- Manager User:

+   -- UserName: Pesho123@softuni.bg

+   -- Password: Pesho123456

+- Normal User:

+   -- UserName: angelp123@softuni.bg

+   -- Password: Angel123456